Indiana Lemon Law: Your Complete Legal Guide

 Filing Deadlines

-- Term of protection: Nonconformity must be reported within 18 months or 18,000 miles of delivery
+- Report the defect: The nonconformity must be reported to the manufacturer, agent, or dealer within 18 months or 18,000 miles of delivery (whichever comes first)

 Tolling Provisions

-The 30 business day out-of-service period is extended during:
+The 30-business-day out-of-service period is extended during extraordinary events, including:

 - Civil unrest